Time Encoding of Finite-Rate-of-Innovation Signals: Kernel Based Sampling and Reconstruction

 \section{Kernel Based Sampling and Reconstruction}

-We now develop a technique for recovery of Fourier coefficients from time-encoded measurements.
-We propose kernel-based time-encoding of the signal in Eq.~\eqref{eq:signalModel} using a suitable sampling kernel such that it becomes possible to obtain the Fourier coefficients by solving a linear system of equations.
-Consider filtering the FRI signal using a sampling kernel $g$:
+We propose kernel-based time-encoding of the FRI signal in Eq.~\eqref{eq:signalModel} using a suitable sampling kernel such that it becomes possible to determine the Fourier coefficients by solving a linear system of equations.
+Filtering the FRI signal $x(t)$ using a sampling kernel $g(t)$ yields the output

-where $(a)$ uses the Fourier-series representation of $x$, $(b)$ is obtained by swapping the order of the summation and the integral, and $(c)$ is by virtue of the Fourier transform of the sampling kernel $g$.
-The filtered signal $y$ is also $T$-periodic with Fourier coefficients $\{\hat{x}_{m} \hat{g}(m\omega_{0})\}_{m\in\zz}$.
-Let us assume that the sampling kernel satisfy alias-cancellation conditions \cite{mulleti2017paley}, i.e., the sampling kernel $g$ is constructed such that
+where $\hat{g}$ denotes the Fourier transform of $g$.
+The filtered signal $y(t)$ is also $T$-periodic with Fourier coefficients $\{\hat{x}_{m} \hat{g}(m\omega_{0})\}_{m\in\zz}$.
+Assume that the sampling kernel satisfies Fourier-domain alias-cancellation conditions \cite{mulleti2017paley}:

-Examples of such kernels include the sinc function of bandwidth $\displaystyle \frac{2M+1}{T}$, where $g_{m}=1, \forall m\in\llbracket -M, M \rrbracket$; the sum-of-sincs (SoS) kernel in the Fourier domain \cite{tur2011innovation}; the family of sum-of-modulated-spline (SMS) kernels in the time domain \cite{mulleti2017paley}; and exponential- and polynomial-reproducing kernels, which satisfy the generalized Strang-Fix conditions \cite{dragotti2007fix}.
-Assuming the alias-cancellation conditions to hold and setting $g_{m}=1, \forall m\in\llbracket -M, M \rrbracket$ without loss of generality, we have
+Examples of such kernels include the sinc function of bandwidth $\displaystyle \frac{2M+1}{T}$, where $g_{m}=1, \forall m\in\llbracket -M, M \rrbracket$; the sum-of-sincs (SoS) kernel in the Fourier domain \cite{tur2011innovation}; the sum-of-modulated-spline (SMS) kernels in the time domain \cite{mulleti2017paley}; and exponential-reproducing and polynomial-reproducing kernels, which satisfy the generalized Strang-Fix conditions \cite{dragotti2007fix}.
+Setting $g_{m}=1, \forall m\in\llbracket -M, M \rrbracket$ in Eq.~\eqref{eq:samplingKernel}, without loss of generality, we have

-Effectively, we have a trigonometric polynomial from which it is possible to construct a linear system of equations in the Fourier coefficients $\{\hat{x}_{m}\}_{m=-M}^{M}$ using $\sT y$ and $(\sE y)(\sT y)$.
-We investigate the sampling and reconstruction aspects, first using a C-TEM and then using an IF-TEM, to show that, under both cases, the Fourier coefficients are related to the measurements by a linear transformation.
+Effectively, we have a trigonometric polynomial from which it is possible to construct a linear system of equations in the Fourier coefficients $\hat{\boldsymbol{x}}$ using $\sT y$ and $(\sE y)(\sT y)$.
+We investigate the sampling and reconstruction aspects, first using a C-TEM and then using an IF-TEM, to show that, in both cases, the Fourier coefficients are related to the measurements by a linear transformation.